 Your results may be one of these:

-Low levels of progesterone: If the test shows a lower than normal level of progesterone, it could be due to:
+High levels of progesterone.
+If your test shows higher-than-normal levels of progesterone, it could be due to:

 - Other blood tests to check on your ability to get pregnant